 Get a Free Quote

 My recent transatlantic travels and associated jet-lag lead me to thoughts of the traditional cures for insomnia.
-All I can say is, if you rely on counting sheep to fall asleep, I don’t recommend switching to the traditional English sheep counting system highlighted in a blog post which I stumbled across at the fabulous haggardhawks.com.The dialect numbers used by shepherds in the Lake District for checking on their flocks are far too entertaining to
+All I can say is, if you rely on counting sheep to fall asleep, I don’t recommend switching to the traditional English language of sheep counting highlighted in a blog post which I stumbled across at the fabulous haggardhawks.com.The dialect numbers used by shepherds in the Lake District for checking on their flocks are far too entertaining to

 The dialect numbers used by shepherds in the Lake District for checking on their flocks are far too entertaining to instil the boredom required for slumber: